Equivalence principle and HBAR entropy of an atom falling into a quantum corrected black hole: Atom falling into the quantum corrected black hole

 It can be observed that for a very high photon frequency, the excitation probability becomes considerably smaller.
 The atomic frequency is considerably higher and in our case we consider $\Omega\gg\nu$.
 With dimensional reconstruction and considering the case when atomic frequency is substantially higher than the emitted photon frequency, we obtain the excitation probability to be

 Now for the mirror-atom system\cite{Fulling,Fulling2}, the excitation probability for the case when the mirror is accelerating with respect to the fixed atom, reads

 It is observed in \cite{Fulling2} that the Einstein principle of equivalence holds for the case of a Schwarzschild black hole.
 In this work, we shall check its status for the quantum corrected Schwarzschild black hole.
-At first we replace $\nu$ by $\nu_\infty$ (photon frequency observed by a distant observer) in eq.(\ref{2.28}), where the relation between $\nu$ and $\nu_\infty$ is given by
+At first we replace $\nu$ by $\nu_\infty$ (photon frequency observed by a distant observer) in eq.(\ref{2.28}), where the relation between $\nu$ and $\nu_\infty$ is connected by the gravitational red-shift factor as

-where $f(r)$ is given in eq.(\ref{2.5}).
-We shall use the expression for the acceleration from eq.(\ref{2.9}), using proper dimensional reconstruction.
-Rewriting eq.(\ref{2.28}) in terms of this acceleration, we find that the modified probability does not match with the form of the excitation probability in eq.(\ref{2.29}).
-Indeed, the exponential term in the Planck factor gets modified by a quantum gravity correction term.
-This result indicates that the equivalence principle gets violated in the case of the renormalization group improved Schwarzschild black hole.
-The absorption probability in eq.(\ref{2.27}) for $\Omega\gg\nu$ reads
+where we have substituted $f(r)$ from eq.(\ref{2.6}) to obtain the analytical form of $\nu_\infty$.
+From the first line of eq.(\ref{2.9}) we can write

+where we have used eq.(\ref{2.8a}) to replace $f'(r_+)$ in the last line of the above equation with proper dimensional reconstruction.
+For a distant observer the excitation probability in eq.(\ref{2.28}) takes the following form